-COURSE AND GENERAL EDUCATION STUDENT LEARNING OBJECTIVES: The student will:
+COURSE STUDENT LEARNING OBJECTIVES: The student will:

-- Demonstrate an understanding of basic chemical concepts, including classification of matter. - Demonstrate the ability to apply chemistry-centered mathematical concepts effectively to real-world solutions; for example, calculating Calories in an item of food. - Distill and analyze information from multiple perspectives, including that presented in tabular or graphic format.
+- Demonstrate an understanding of basic concepts in organic and biological chemistry - Demonstrate the ability to apply chemistry-centered mathematical concepts effectively to real-world solutions - Distill and analyze information from multiple perspectives, including that presented in tabular or graphic format.
 The student will apply logical reasoning skills in this task. - Communicate scientific findings clearly and effectively using oral, written or graphic forms.
 The student will participate in threaded discussion forums, within small cohorts, based on broader themes related to each module.